Florida Atlantic Owls take on the Fairleigh Dickinson Knights in second round

 Fairleigh Dickinson Knights (21-15, 10-6 NEC) vs. Florida Atlantic Owls (32-3, 18-2 C-USA)

-The Knights are 10-6 against NEC opponents.
+The Knights are 10-6 against NEC teams.
 Fairleigh Dickinson is third in the NEC with 10.0 offensive rebounds per game led by Heru Bligen averaging 2.1.

-TOP PERFORMERS: Johnell Davis is averaging 13.5 points, 5.2 rebounds and 1.5 steals for the Owls.
-Alijah Martin is averaging 15.1 points and 5.3 rebounds over the last 10 games for Florida Atlantic.
+TOP PERFORMERS: Johnell Davis is scoring 13.5 points per game and averaging 5.2 rebounds for the Owls.
+Alijah Martin is averaging 2.5 made 3-pointers over the last 10 games for Florida Atlantic.

-Demetre Roberts is averaging 16.5 points and 4.3 assists for the Knights.
-Grant Singleton is averaging 12.4 points over the last 10 games for Fairleigh Dickinson.
+Joe Munden Jr. is averaging 10.5 points for the Knights.
+Demetre Roberts is averaging 15.8 points over the last 10 games for Fairleigh Dickinson.

 LAST 10 GAMES: Owls: 9-1, averaging 80.7 points, 34.8 rebounds, 13.7 assists, 6.4 steals and 2.7 blocks per game while shooting 47.8% from the field.
 Their opponents have averaged 65.7 points per game.